*above: Robin Williams' star on the Hollywood Walk of Fame has become a makeshift memorial, 12/8/2014 (source: BBC News)

 How I would define Robin Williams career and its personal impact on myself

 There was always a different Robin Williams character for every type of person to latch onto and embrace: from a funny, goofy type to a more serious one that stretched Robin's acting skills to the maximum.
-The vast majority of his roles either evoked a cartoon character - like quality in them in Mrs. Doubtfire, Hook, Toys, Flubber, Mork and Mindy, in addition to Robots, Disney's Aladdin and Ferngully: The Last Rainforest, where he provided voice acting for animated characters that bared those qualities. & in thus further demonstrating his improvisational comedy skills.
+The vast majority of his roles either evoked a cartoon character - like quality in them in Mrs Doubtfire, Hook, Toys, Flubber, Mork and Mindy, in addition to Robots, Disney's Aladdin and Ferngully: The Last Rainforest, whereby he provided voice acting for animated characters that bared those qualities. & in thus further demonstrating his improvisational comedy skills.
 Or they involved some type of make-over and visual appearance to them.
 By this I am referring to the disguises, costumes, looks of his characters: they were all diverse and so different.

 He was essentially a character-based actor and performer.

 There were virtually no limitations to his talent and ability and in juggling that balance between being comedic and dramatic, as he made that prosperous transition from being a stand-up comic to a formidable & credible actor in a variety of roles.
 As a comedian, he was very lively, spontaneous and energetic.
-His style ranged from physical comedy to improvisational routines, whilst as an actor he brought sensitivity, compassion, dimension, understanding and emotion.
-Whereas people want to constantly put people, including comedians in a box, Robin Williams's range of performances have shown his versatility as a performer.
+His style ranged from physical comedy to improvisational routines, whilst as an actor, he brought sensitivity, compassion, dimension, understanding and emotion.
+Whereas people want to constantly put people, including comedians in a box, Robin Williams's range of performances has shown his versatility as a performer.
 A performer who can be funny, as well as play it straight in dramatic roles.

 Through his characters, especially in comedies and where he played the good guy such as Mork in Mork and Mindy, Patch Adams, Adrian on Good Morning Vietnam, Peter Pan in Hook and the Genie in Aladdin, Robin Williams taught me a number of lessons in life: about the importance of reaching out to others and seeing the good in them, that humour and being positive can be a force of good and it brings joy in a time when we live in a society that is so consumed with war, violence, greed, and other aspects of negativity and on being serious all the time to name.
 Which is why the impact of his loss was so huge & felt by many.
 And lastly, his compassion, generosity, sensitivity, and caring nature of his character, exemplified in interviews, his charitable work, in real life and in the roles he undertook, was so genuine and heartfelt.
 I adored that about Robin.